 If you have applied for a school place for your child and you have been refused you can submit an appeal.
-Independent appeals are arranged by the Education Appeals Team.
-You can contact them on 01209 614361 or by emailing email@example.com.
+Appeals are arranged by the Education Appeals Team.
+Appeals are heard by an independent panel.

 If you have not yet applied for a school place please visit the School Admissions pages to find out how to apply.